College of Arts and Sciences

 Graduate assistantships are selected by the department for duties connected with instruction or research of mutual benefit to the University and the student.
 Only students with regular graduate student status are eligible for graduate assistantships.
 Special and provisional students are ineligible.

 To remain eligible for an assistantship, a student must perform the assigned duties satisfactorily as determined by the director of the program and maintain a "good standing" status.
 The department's criteria for "good standing" are:

-- the student must not have received a grade below a “B” in any class,
+- the student must not have received a grade below a B in any anthropology course,

 - the student may not have any incomplete grades older than one semester, and

-- the student must pass the departmental master’s comprehensive examinations or qualifying examinations on time.
+the student must pass the departmental master's comprehensive examinations on the first attempt.

 Assistantships are subject to the Constitution and laws of the State of Florida and the United States, the regulations of the University and the Collective Bargaining Agreement between Florida State University and the United Faculty of Florida - Florida State University - Graduate Assistants United (UFF-FSU-GAU).
 All graduate assistants at FSU work under the Collective Bargaining Agreement negotiated by the UFF-FSU-GAU and the Florida State University Board of Trustees.
 UFF-FSU-GAU is the labor union certified as the exclusive bargaining agent for graduate assistants at FSU.
 To find out more information about the UFF-FSU-GAU, or to join their action newsletter, visit http://fsugau.org or email firstname.lastname@example.org.